 Prevent and Stop in Practice

-Understanding the difference between preventive steps and stopping steps is crucial.
-Prevent and Stop in Practice explores the practical applications of these ideas.
+Preventive steps are different from stopping steps.
+It’s important to know how they vary.
+Prevent and Stop in Practice looks at how to use these ideas in real life.
 Prevention seeks to curb issues before they start.
 Stopping efforts aim to halt ongoing problems.

 Case Study: Public Safety

-In public safety, prevention might involve community outreach programs.
+In public safety, prevention may involve programs that reach out to the community.
 These aim to educate and reduce future crimes.
 Stopping could be a police response to an ongoing incident.
 Consider a table showcasing different public safety strategies:

 Preventive Measures | Stopping Actions |